dotwebstack/dotwebstack-framework/docs/ext/orchestrate.md

 ## Transforms

 In case the schema needs to be modified to match certain requirements, a subschema can be modified.
-To do so, a bean implementing `SchemaModifier` must be provided.
+To do so, a bean implementing `SubschemaModifier` could be provided.
 For example:

 ```java
 @Configuration